mishraadityashankar/Admin-Integration-in-nodejs/README.md

 admin integration in nodejs using mongodb pug and adminbro

 make sure you have node and mongodb installed on your system.
-  1- install all the dependenciesby typing following commands in terminal npm init && npm install
+  1- install all the dependencies by typing following commands in terminal npm init && npm install
   2- to run the application type
     node server